fmay/cc-js-intro-3-arrays/.guides/sections.md

 - joining string elements together to form a single string
 - and much more

-We don't want to explain all these things in this module, but if you want to sniff around what's available, [refer to this handy reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+We don't want to explain all these things in this module, but if you want to explore what's available, [refer to this handy reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).

 ---
 title: Multi-dimensional arrays